anjugopinath/anjugopinath.github.io/_pages/updates.md

         <div class="content">
           <!--<h3>What Is Lorem Ipsum?</h3>-->
           <p>
-           May: Started the 3 month on-site research internship at National University of Singapore (NUS).
+           [ May ] Started the 3 month on-site research internship at National University of Singapore (NUS).
           <br/>
-            January: Our paper is accepted to Frontiers in AI.
+           [ January ] Our paper is accepted at Frontiers in AI, 2023.
           </p>
         </div>
       </li>